By Bob Elliott

-How close were Greg (Chopper) Minor, Bob Nelson and Marshall?
+How close were Greg (Chopper) Miner, Bob Nelson and Marshall?
 Well, we give you a couple of answers.
-Both Minor and Nelson described Marshall as “one of their best friends.”
+Both Miner and Nelson described Marshall as “one of their best friends.”

-A few years ago the East Yorkers were playing a game of shinny at Leaside arena, Minor headed to the bench out of puff.
-Nelson said jokingly “ah, you’re getting too old,” for Nelson was older than Minor.
+A few years ago the East Yorkers were playing a game of shinny at Leaside arena, Miner headed to the bench out of puff.
+Nelson said jokingly “ah, you’re getting too old,” for Nelson was older than Miner.

-Minor headed for the locker room and Marshall followed.
-There he found Minor in the early stages of a heart attack and called an ambulance.
-Minor was rushed to Toronto East General and then had his heart attack.
+Miner headed for the locker room and Marshall followed.
+There he found Miner in the early stages of a heart attack and called an ambulance.
+Miner was rushed to Toronto East General and then had his heart attack.
 Doctors then shipped him to St. Mike’s and he had surgery.

 And then all was well.
-The next year Minor showed to the annual hockey game -- which Minor was not cleared to play in -- to find a chalk outline of a body.
+The next year Miner showed to the annual hockey game -- which Miner was not cleared to play in -- to find a chalk outline of a body.
 No one knows who came up with the idea.

 East York had a non-contact senior team named the Rum Runners.